 Every process has a beginning point, fitting our customers begins with “hello” and an explanation of the Personal FIT Process.

 We take time to ask questions about your current activity, such as how often you run, how far and if you have a goal in mind.
 We also discuss any existing or past injuries and talk about the footwear you currently use.

 It is important that we take both non-weight bearing (seated) and weight bearing (standing) measurements to determine the reaction of the foot.
 From these measurements we can determine foot type and the support system that is proper for you.

 We are not doctors, but the FIT process and our years of experience will help us fit you properly and determine any special needs.

-We'll bring out a neutral “test” shoe and observe as you run or walk a short distance.
+We observe as you run or walk a short distance.
 This helps us understand how you move and the biomechanics of your gait.

 Based on our findings we will bring out the shoes that may work best for you.
 We'll carefully inspect the fit and watch as you run or walk in each shoe.
 We'll discuss the options, provide you with our recommendations and answer any questions.